Chilly Scenes of Winter (film): Ending

 In the original release, the film ends as such: One day after returning home from work after doing a jog, Charles finds Laura there, cooking a dessert soufflé in the kitchen.

 In the 1982 release: Charlie finally realizes that the relationship is never going to work out.
 He goes to Laura to tell her as much and walks away from her, telling himself, "It's over.
-Yea, it's over."
+Yeah, it's over."
 The film ends with him stating in voiceover while leaving work that "It's not that it doesn't still hurt.
-It's that you get used to it." before it closes with him doing a light jog and resting after finishing.
+It's that you get used to it", before it closes with him doing a light jog and resting after finishing.

 Production

 Development

 Mark Metcalf, Amy Robinson, and Griffin Dunne, all actors and novice film producers, purchased the rights to Ann Beattie's novel Chilly Scenes of Winter, hoping to produce a feature film adaptation.
 Director Joan Micklin Silver, who was also a fan of the novel, read a news piece regarding their acquisition of the film rights, and Silver, who was an acquaintance of Metcalf, contacted him and asked to write and direct the feature, to which the producers agreed.

 The film's distributor, United Artists, rejected the title Chilly Scenes of Winter, and a joke title that Metcalf and the other producers suggested thinking it would be rejected—Head Over Heels—was accepted after 20th Century Fox would not surrender the rights of another proposed title, Laura, because it was the title of one of their classic films.